 Tier 1: High school graduates and this includes homeschooled grads.
 Non-graduates that hold at least 15 college credits fall also in this tier.

 Tier 2: GED graduates.
 They are still seen as persons who had some difficulty with achieving objectives.

 The higher your children qualify for enlistment, the higher the starting salary will be when enlisted.
 So when your children hold a GED, that might harm their military options, careers, and their future.

 So there are circumstances where providing a homeschool diploma is preferable to letting them earn a GED.
-This is particularly relevant for students looking to join the U.S. Marines where even stricter rules apply.
+This particularly relevant for students looking to join the U.S. Marines where even stricter rules apply.

 To apply for service in the armed forces, homeschooled students are required to present homeschool diplomas and they may have to demonstrate that their homeschool obeyed all local homeschool regulations and laws.

 They may also have to provide documentation as required by their school districts, for example, a declaration of intent for homeschooling.
 Homeschooled students also need to present transcripts and there must be no doubt that the parents directed the education.